adityasankranthi/MazeSolverDFS/README.md

 ### Focus

 #### What is this homework assignment about?
+the homework is about implementing “depth-first search”, Reading and Writing Mazes, and then display them on the screen.

 ### Gather

 #### What do I know?
 What do I need to know that's new?
+I got the theoretical concepts figured, I need to clear myselt about the printWriter mentioned in the code.

 ### Brainstorm

 #### What are some ideas for solving this homework assignment?
+Drawing each and every maze is a must while getting started, because drawing would make it easier

 ### Plan

 #### What will I work on first after I finish this planning part?
+as usual following the what you need to do.

 *The preceding steps should be completed and committed by the Friday 10pm deadline.*